wp-plugins/editorial-calendar/readme.txt

 Moved the setting for the default post time to the edcal.php so it's easier to change without recompiling the JavaScript.

-The calendar now supports Russian thanks to Danny Zawacki.
+The calendar now supports Russian thanks to Danny Zawacki and Lyudmila Kostryka.
+Danny blogs at http://dannyzawacki.com

 = 2.4 =